 You’ve made your budget.
 You’re excited to get on track.
 Everything looks great… until something happens.
 Your whole plan comes tumbling down before you even get out of the gate.

-If this is you, don’t get discouraged or feel ashamed.
+If this is you, don’t get discouraged.
 This is waaaay more common than you think.
 In fact, getting your budget off the ground is one of the hardest parts of fixing your finances.
-But, if you can just make it through that first month or two, if you can just play catch-up and get ahead, you’ll be setting yourself up for a lifetime of financial fitness.
+But, if you can just make it through those first few months, if you can just play catch-up and get ahead, you’ll set yourself up for a lifetime of financial fitness.

 At this moment, we are behind on everything… as in everything.
 I really think that a budget will work for us, and we will be making one.
 However, how do people go about catching up so that the budget can work?
 For example, I’ve made a few budgets for us in the past… The budget will look pretty good, and it never fails that I will look at it and say to myself “this is so doable, but oh snap!, there’s this, this, this, and this that we HAVE to pay this week or this or that will get cut off or repoed!”
 So that first week of the beautiful budget I’ve just created goes out the window!
 In other words, we are in a perpetual state of “playing catch up” or worse yet “robbing peter to pay Paul”.
 How do we end that cycle of being in constant crisis mode and be able to actually begin using the budget??????

 Great question Jennifer, and it’s one I’m sure many of our other readers have.
 So, let’s dig in!

 If you’re making a budget and still struggling, it can be totally demoralizing.
 Trust me, I get it.
 But that doesn’t mean you should swear off budgeting!
 In fact, do the opposite: Cling to that budget for dear life… just make it better!

 Falling behind almost always means one of two things are happening: